-The challenge: Globally, it is estimated that the annual costs related to corrosion are >$2Tr.
+The challenge: Globally, it is estimated that the annual costs related to corrosion are more than $2 trillion.
 Despite this large impact, the fundamental corrosion processes are poorly understood and industry relies on field experience for its management of corrosion.

 Understanding the interplay between materials, feed-stocks and the associated corrosion processes will enable better choice of materials.